-Sequoia Grove Winery, founded in 1978 by Jim Allen when he purchased the property (the winery on site was bonded in 1980 and 1980 was their first vintage).
+Sequoia Grove Winery was founded in 1978 by Jim Allen when he purchased the existing property (the winery on site was bonded in 1980 and 1980 was their first vintage).
 Today the winery is owned by the Kopf family who own Kopbrand, a New York based wine and distribution company founded by the family in 1944.
 Locally, they also own St. Francis Winery in neighboring Sonoma County and 50% of Domaine Carneros.

 This small charming looking winery with a cozy tasting room is located in what is a renovated 150+ year old barn just off of Highway 29, one mile north of the Oakville Grocery.
 The inside of this “barn” has been excellently refurbished creating a warm elegant and intimate tasting environment.
 You will quickly see how the winery took its name as there are two large Sequoia trees growing right outside the main entrance to the tasting room as well as a small stand of additional trees near the picnic area (100+ year old trees).
 The winery is located in the Rutherford Appellation and sits on 22 acres.